CoherentLogic/ilxi/README.md

 ###Registers

 The CPU exposes sixteen general-purpose WORD registers, GA through GP.
-The first five of these registers can also be accessed as ten eight-bit registers, LA through LE, and HA through HE, where Lx and Hx represent the low-order and high-order bytes of the corresponding Gx register, respectively.
+The first five of these registers can also be accessed as ten BYTE registers, LA through LE, and HA through HE, where Lx and Hx represent the low-order and high-order bytes of the corresponding Gx register, respectively.